Curated OER

 What is Government?

-Students explore values that unite Americans.
-For this government lesson, students recall the symbols of America and discuss how to create a "Classroom Constitution."
-Students form rules and write their own Constitution.
+Young scholars explore values that unite Americans.
+In this government lesson, students recall the symbols of America and discuss how to create a "Classroom Constitution."
+Young scholars form rules and write their own Constitution.

 Curated OER